d-facilitators/d-facilitators.github.io/index.md

 Admins can view and update current usability status for all facilities.
 They can "Resolve" a facility that no longer has a standing issue and can also escalate an issue report into a standing issue.

 ## Community Feedback
-We had UH Manoa students try Rate My Facilities, and the overall feedback was positive.
+We had UH Manoa students try Rate My Facilities and the overall feedback was positive.
 They were able to create and log in to their accounts easily.
 When testing the 'Add Review' and 'Add Facility' forms, the majority of students found them simple and straightforward.
 They also appreciated the user-friendly design of the Individual Facility pages.

 Feedbacks from five students:
 * Student 1: "I like how you can report an issue if there's something wrong with a facility.
 It helps to let others know in case they want to use it."
-* Student 2: ""
+* Student 2: "The building list should have more buildings and also a variety of facilities"
-* Student 3: ""
+* Student 3: "Maybe make the facility image sizes a little bigger to fill up the page"
-* Student 4: ""
+* Student 4: "It simple and easy to use.
+I would definitely use this if it was a phone app!"
-* Student 5: ""
+* Student 5: "One recommendation is to include edit reviews.
+Once the facility is fixed we should also be able to fix our reviews."

 Overall, the students felt that the website had useful information and found it interesting that they could see updates on each facility.